 Duration range overview

-| 30 seconds | 1000 years |
+Minimum Maximum 30 seconds 1000 years

 The timer uses millisecond precision internally, supporting extremely precise timing for any duration within this range.